Palm Springs Weekend: Casting

 The lead actors were all under contract to Warner Bros, apart from Stefanie Powers and Jerry Van Dyke.
 Tuesday Weld was originally considered for the role of Gail, before Connie Stevens was cast.
 Troy Donahue was always considered for the part of Jim Munroe.
 Donahue says he refused to play the role – "nobody thought this was the kind of movie that would be particularly advantageous to our careers" – but the studio put him on suspension.
 He ran out of money and agreed to make the film.

 Ty Hardin's character was written especially for him as Hoey was impressed by his work in The Chapman Report.
 Steve Trilling of Warners wanted the part of Eric to be played by Edd Byrnes but Hoey went with Robert Conrad instead.
 "Palm Springs Weekend was an incredible break for me", said Conrad later.
 "I saw an opportunity to do some real acting."

 Some reports say that Donahue's wife Suzanne Pleshette was considered to play Bunny, but Hoey says this was never the case as she was too mature; Stefanie Powers was borrowed from Columbia for the part.

 Shooting

-Filming went from 10 February to 16 May 1963.
+Filming went from February 10 through May 16, 1963.
 It was filmed on location in Palm Springs, as well as in the studio at Warners.